-- 25. (1) The Deputy Speaker or a temporary presiding officer must preside over the House sitting whenever requested to do so by the Speaker during a sitting of the House. - (2) Whenever the Speaker is absent, a temporary presiding officer must preside over the House sitting when so requested by the Deputy Speaker during a sitting of the House.
+- 25. (1) The Deputy Speaker or a temporary presiding officer must preside over the plenary sitting whenever requested to do so by the Speaker during a plenary sitting of the House. - (2) Whenever the Speaker is absent, a temporary presiding officer must preside over the plenary sitting when so requested by the Deputy Speaker during a plenary sitting of the House.

-Absence of the Speaker
+Absence of Speaker

-- 26. Whenever the Speaker is absent or otherwise unable to perform the functions of the office of the Speaker, or whenever that office is vacant- - (a) the Deputy Speaker; or acts as presiding officer.

-(b) if there is no Deputy Speaker, a temporary presiding officer designated by resolution of the House,
+- 26. Whenever the Speaker is absent or otherwise unable to perform the functions of the office of the Speaker, or whenever that office is vacant- - (a) the Deputy Speaker; or - (b) if there is no Deputy Speaker, a temporary presiding officer designated by resolution of the House, acts as presiding officer.